AsteriskAmpersand/Ice-Experimental/README.md

 ### ──────────【 Multiplayer / Matchmaking 】────────── ###
 While ICE is installed and enabled, hunters will only be matched with other ICE hunters.
 This is true when using matchmaking to find sessions or when creating/joining SOS.
 This is done for compatibility reasons and also out of courtesy to non-ICE hunters, so that non-ICE lobbies are not negatively impacted by any changes or differences in gameplay.
 Unlike other gameplay altering mods, hunters can freely play online with ICE.

-### ──────────【 Monster 】────────── ###
+### ──────────【 Monster Hitzones / Softening 】────────── ###
 The dominance of the Clutch Claw has been drastically reduced to bring back the original combat pacing from base World.
 The goal is for softening to be a competitive option, but not a requirement.
 - Softening effect on monster HZV has been reduced to `HZV+5` (down from `0.75*HZV + 25`).
 - Monster "Clagger" behavior has been removed.
 Instead monsters will flinch, trip, and topple like they used to, before Iceborne.

-Since Capcom reduced Monster hitzone values to accommodate the powerful effects of softening, Monster  hitzone values have been rebalanced in ICE to compensate for the Clutch Claw nerfs above.
+Since Capcom reduced Monster hitzone values (HZV) to accommodate the powerful effects of softening, Monster hitzone values have been rebalanced in ICE to compensate for the Clutch Claw nerfs above.
 Details can be found here: https://docs.google.com/spreadsheets/d/1nzN2zYD1VbeEuKGlrYPRDZPHjfyy0y-SawwSEaTZ8OQ/edit?usp=sharing

 AT Velkhana's unique HZV mechanic has also been slightly modified to account for these changes: